Sebastianmueller22/network-protocol/draft-sebastian-mueller-direct-knowledge-extenstioin.md

 # The extension

 This draft adds the convention that if a node doesn't receive an update message from one of its immediate neighbors for a certain amount of time, it tries to contact it with several messages which need to be acknowledged.
 If these remain unanswered, the node assumes the neighbor to be down.
 It then sends a triggered update to all other neighbors with the route to the down neighbor being set to -1, or another, similarly impossible value.
 This can also be implemented as a separate flag in the routing information datagram.
 It cannot be a positive integer since we make no limitation on the network size.
 This infinity value signals the failure event to the rest of the network.
-All receiving nodes that aren't direct neighbors to the failed node perform the following steps:
+All receiving nodes that aren't direct neighbors to the failed node MUST perform the following steps:

 - They write the infinity value into their routing table
 - They stop routing traffic with the failed node as a target and report it to the sender as unreachable